Terminus-Project/Terminus-Bot/README.md

 Reply to server PINGs.
 Without this script loaded, the bot will frequently disconnect due to ping timeouts.

+### Rainbows

+Make text more colorful.

+Recent messages are searched by regular expression with `r//`.
+Please your search expression between the slashes.
+You may include one of the following flags after the last slash:

+* i - Case-insensitive search.
+* r - Randomize colors.
+* b - Change background color.
+* w - Change colors per word rather than per character.
+* l - Change colors for the entire line rather than per character.

 ### Raw

 Commands: